Last Updated on

 Whether you spend your days walking around with a happy smile on your face or instead spend them frowning into the gutter, depends on nothing and nobody except YOU.

-This is because the lens you choose to look through colours the world you see around you, and determines whether your life feels happy and joyful, or unhappy and downbeat.
+This is because the lens you choose to look through colors the world you see around you, and determines whether your life feels happy and joyful, or unhappy and downbeat.
 Sure, we all have good experiences, and not so good experiences: A surprise gift, an unexpected compliment or bumping into an old friend all add to our well of positivity.
 And likewise, a missed bus, a broken shoe, or a too-expensive bill can serve to dampen the spirits.
 But these things happen to us all and aren’t the root causes of happiness or unhappiness.

 Do you Choose How You Feel?